Candidate & Committee Services

 All committees must register with the NYS Statewide Financial System (SFS) in order to receive matching funds from the Program.

 Public fund payments will be made via electronic funds transfers (EFTs) to the committee’s bank account utilizing SFS.
-In order to receive a payment, a committee is required to open a vendor account directly with SFS.
-The PCFB website will have information guiding the committee through the process to become a vendor in the Statewide Financial System.
+In order to receive a payment, a committee will submit a Substitute W9 Form to the PCFB and a vendor account will be opened within SFS.
+The treasurer is responsible for managing this account and enrolling in direct deposit payments.

 To open a vendor account, you will be required to have an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
 You can apply for an EIN online at www.irs.gov or call the IRS Business and Specialty Tax Line at (800) 829-4933.